 In addition, more than 1.1 million of the Texas exchange enrollees were receiving cost-sharing reductions in 2022, which make their out-of-pocket healthcare expenses (deductible, copays, coinsurance) less costly.

 - SB1296, enacted in 2021, creates an effective rate review program in the state.
-This means Texas will no longer defer to the federal government to review rate proposals that insurers submit for the coming year.
+This means Texas no longer defers to the federal government to review rate proposals that insurers submit for the coming year.
 The new Texas review program is in use as of 2022, to review the rates that insurers submitted for 2023 coverage.
 Texas is also requiring (as of the 2023 plan year) insurers to add the cost of cost-sharing reductions (CSR) to silver plan rates, with a uniform 35% load.
 This helps to ensure that bronze and gold plans become relatively more affordable, and that subsidies (which are based on the cost of silver-level coverage) become larger.

 - SB1742, enacted in 2019, requires health plan provider directories to make it clear whether specialists practicing at in-network facilities are also in-network.
 In addition, the legislation imposes new rules related to prior authorization, including a readily available list of services that are subject to prior authorization requirements, and information about the insurer’s total volume of prior authorization requirements and denials.